0xj0hn/0xj0hn/README.md

-I'm orginally from iran and i've been freelancing with somebody... everything in the world is hunky-dory...
+I'm orginally from iran and I've been freelancing with somebody... everything in the world is hunky-dory...

 ## Languages 🔨